couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

  * **External monitoring**

-   [Another option is to have a system monitoring the cluster via theManagement REST API](couchbase-manual-ready.html#couchbase-admin-restapi).
+   [Another option is to have a system monitoring the cluster via theManagement REST API](#couchbase-admin-restapi).
 Such an external system is in the best position to order the failover of nodes because it can take into account system components that are outside the scope of Couchbase Server visibility.

    For example, by observing that a network switch is flaking and that there is a dependency on that switch by the Couchbase cluster, the management system may